umccr/libica/openapi/docs/v2/docs/EntitledBundleApi.md

     search = "search_example" # str | Search (optional)
     user_tags = "userTags_example" # str | User tags to filter on (optional)
     technical_tags = "technicalTags_example" # str | Technical tags to filter on (optional)
     page_offset = "pageOffset_example" # str | The amount of rows to skip in the result.
-Ideally this is a multiple of the size parameter. (optional) page_token = "pageToken_example" # str | The cursor to get subsequent results.
-The value to use is returned in the result when using cursor-based pagination. (optional) page_size = "pageSize_example" # str | The amount of rows to return.
+Ideally this is a multiple of the size parameter.
+Offset-based pagination has a result limit of 200K rows and does not guarantee unique results across pages (optional) page_token = "pageToken_example" # str | The cursor to get subsequent results.
+The value to use is returned in the result when using cursor-based pagination.
+Cursor-based pagination guarantees complete and unique results across all pages. (optional) page_size = "pageSize_example" # str | The amount of rows to return.
 Use in combination with the offset or cursor parameter to get subsequent results. (optional) sort = "sort_example" # str | Which field to order the results by.
 The default order is ascending, suffix with ' desc' to sort descending (suffix ' asc' also works for ascending).
 Multiple values should be separated with commas.
 An example: \"?sort=dateCreated, lastName desc\"  The attributes for which sorting is supported: - name - shortDescription (optional)